larsvraa/short-lnk-meteor-course/readme.md

-Short Lnk
+# Short Lnk

 This is a short link application based on Meteor and React frameworks.

+## Author
+Lars Vraa